weizeming/weizeming.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm Zeming Wei (<font face=STKaiti>魏泽明</font>), a Ph.D. candidate at School of Mathematical Sciences @ Peking University, proudly supervised by Professor [Meng Sun](https://www.math.pku.edu.cn/teachers/sunm/index.html).
-Currently, I'm a research intern at ByteDance Seed, working on model safety and alignment.
-I obtained my Bachelor degree from Peking University in 2025 and visited UC Berkeley in Fall 2023, where I was also fortunate to be advised by Prof. [Yisen Wang](https://yisenwang.github.io/), Prof. [Jun Sun](https://sunjun.site/), Prof. [Yang Liu](https://personal.ntu.edu.sg/yangliu/), and  Prof. [David Wagner](https://people.eecs.berkeley.edu/~daw/).
-I was a research intern at DAS Security, Shanghai AI Lab, and ByteDance Flow.
+I'm **Zeming Wei** (<font face=STKaiti>魏泽明</font>), a **Ph.D. candidate at School of Mathematical Sciences @ Peking University**, proudly supervised by Prof. [Meng Sun](https://www.math.pku.edu.cn/teachers/sunm/index.html), focusing on **AI Safety and Interpretability** research.
+I obtained my Bachelor's degree from Peking University in 2025 and visited UC Berkeley in Fall 2023, where I was also fortunate to be advised by Prof. [Yisen Wang](https://yisenwang.github.io/) and  Prof. [David Wagner](https://people.eecs.berkeley.edu/~daw/).
+Currently, I'm a research intern at **ByteDance Seed**, working on foundation model safety and alignment.

-My research focuses on the trustworthiness of AI, specifically on mechanism interpretability, safety alignment, and robust generalization.
-If you are interested in collaborating (or just chatting) with me, feel free to email me.
+> I'm on the job market in 2027 Summer.
+Feel free to reach out for any industry or academia opportunities.

 ## 🔥 News
+- *2026.08*: &nbsp;💼 I serve as an **Area Chair (Senior Program Committee)** for AAAI 2027 AI Alignment Track.
 - *2026.08*: &nbsp;🎉 3 Papers (1 as corresponding author, 1 as co-first author) accepted by **EMNLP 2026 (Main)**.
 - *2026.07*: &nbsp;🎉 1 Paper (as co-first author) accepted by **ACM MM 2026**.
 - *2026.06*: &nbsp;👨‍💻 I joined **ByteDance Seed** as a research intern.